August 27, 1:30 p.m.

 September 22, 4-7 p.m.

 Explore the galleries, museums, and gardens of the MU campus, enjoy snacks and activities, and release your inner child through a night of coloring and culture at the #ColorCrawl!
 This event is sponsored by Art-i-Fact, a consortium of University of Missouri organizations where art, science, and culture are open for exploration.
-Visit http://artifact.missouri.edu for more information.
+Visit artifact.missouri.edu for more information or download a printable map here.

 September 29, 9 a.m. - 3 p.m.